HonghuiChen/Music16Final/readme.md

 - Finished our UML Class Diagram
 - Made a rough sketch on the UML sequence diagram for SearchTrack

-## Few updates on Week 9:
-- remove the follow/unfollow attributes of the User entity
-- made changes in the FavoriteArtist and FavoriteSongs attributes of the User entity
-- refractored getusername() method name
-- added getTrack helper class to retrieve track information when given the ID of the track
-- create SearchArtist class and implement the  searchArtist method

 ## Individual Responsibility:
 - Albert: Log in use cases, getTracks method
 - Will: Log out use cases, Search Artist use cases